-Source: Top feed
+Source: Top feed®

 Determination of Growth Performance

 The weights of the birds were taken weekly using a sensitive weighing balance (CAMRY: Model: EK5055).
 From the weight of the birds, other parameters were calculated thus:

 Feed intake = Weight of Feed fed (g) – Weight of feed left over (g) (Oke et al. (2016)